agittins/NarfButt/README.md

 This connects with just the `GND`, `3.3v`, `SWDIO` and `SWCLK` lines.

+*Update!
+The built-in stlink flashing in vscode works.* Just doing a `build` and `upload` cycle in vscode should get the firmware on to your device.
+However, if you want to do it without vscode or do something more specific, then...

 The modules need to be
 mass-erased before flashing.
 Sometimes this part is hard to get working, but ultimately what I've found works is: